j-machacek/test/index.md

 ![ACT_iteration_simulation_small.gif](./docs/images/ACT_iteration_simulation_small.gif)

 ## Availability
 numgeo-ACT is currently not yet freely available, but is planned for the medium term.
 In the meantime, we are happy to perform the calibration for you using the ACT – free of charge, of course.
-If you are interested, please contact Jan Machaček (jan-machacek@outlook.com, jan.machacek@tu-darmstadt.de).
+If you are interested, please contact Jan Machaček (<jan-machacek@outlook.com>, <jan.machacek@tu-darmstadt.de>).